-Mid-year entry is offered into all Education courses except the Master of Teaching courses.
+Mid-year entry is offered into all Education courses.

-For the Bachelor courses, study programs for mid-year entry have been devised through a re-sequencing of existing units.
+Study programs for mid-year entry have been devised through a re-sequencing of existing units.
 If you start mid-year, you should be aware of the differences in the sequencing of units for your course and any subsequent differences in the length of the course as a result of entering mid-year.
-Students entering Bachelor courses mid-year are required to have a blue card before they commence the course (see Section 1.5 below).
-Further information regarding mid-year entry to the Bachelor courses is available from the Faculty Course Coordinator.
+Pre-service teachers entering Bachelor courses mid-year are required to have a blue card before they commence the course (see Section 1.5 below).
+Further information regarding mid-year entry to courses is available from the Faculty Course Coordinator.